 Similarly, you can also choose to create a minimum standard of clothing for people to bring along, such as no missing buttons, broken zippers, or significant stains.
 Everyone will have a better experience if they feel like they've left the clothing swap with some real finds.

-Deciding on a specific category helps you figure out who you want to invite and who, most likely, should not be on your guest list.
+Deciding on a specific category helps you determine who you want to invite and who most likely should not be on your guest list.
 Note that this is not discrimination or derogatory at all.
 If you have a friend who has an avowed dislike for vintage dresses, you may consider them not quite right for the event you have in mind was it to feature the same.